-High leverage points "reroute important relationships"111 between different elements in the system, not by replacing them112 but by gradually113 subverting them so the system eventually tips into a new state.114 To illustrate this point, consider our earlier example of police-student clashes.
+High leverage points "reroute important relationships" between different elements in the system, not by replacing them but by gradually subverting them so the system eventually tips into a new state.
+To illustrate this point, consider our earlier example of police-student clashes.
 A low leverage point for change in this situation could be training the police on crowd control techniques.